install.packages("BiocManager")

-In this section, we’ll move past basic summary stats and simple bivariate plots to uncover more complex relationships in our data.
+In this section, we move beyond basic summary statistics and simple two-variable plots to explore more complex structure in the data.

 Load packages and the data